gdt050579/AppCUI-rs/docs/chapter-3/layout.md

 * Key aliases can be use to provide a shorter format for a layout.
 In other words, the following two formats are identical: ``x:10,y:10,width:30,height:30`` and ``x:10,y:10,w:30,h:30``
 * A numerical value is represented by an integer (positive and negative) number between **-30000** and **30000**.
 Example: ``x:100`` --> X will be 100.
 Using a value outside accepted interval (**[-30000..30000]**) will reject the layout.
 * A percentage value is represented by a floating value (positive and negative) succeded by the character ``%`` between **-300%** and **300%**.
 Example: ``x:12.75%`` --> X will be converted to a numerical value that is equal to the width of its parent multiplied by ``0.1275``.
 Using a value outside accepted interval (**[-300%..300%]**) will reject the layout.
 Percentage values can be use to ensure that if a parent size is changed, its children change their size with it.
+* All layout keys are case insensitive (meaning that 'left=10' and 'LEFT=10' have the same meaning)

 Dock values can be one of the following:
 <table>